4 Billion Years On

 This month in numbers

-Georgia experienced an April that was 0.8°C warmer than the 1961–1990 baseline, ranking as the 30th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperature, with an anomaly of +1.1°C against the same baseline.
-The three-month period from February to April 2026 saw Georgia's average temperature at 2.88°C, a full 1°C above the 1961–1990 average, making it the 23rd warmest such period on record.
+Georgia experienced a warmer-than-average April 2026, with temperatures reaching 7.57°C, an anomaly of +0.8°C compared to the 1961–1990 baseline.
+This ranked as the 30th warmest April in 86 years of records.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also saw above-average temperatures in Georgia, ranking 23rd warmest on record with an anomaly of +1°C.

 What changed